Aiding Children Together, Inc.

 COMMUNITY SUPPORT

-ACT supports a number of projects designed to improve conditions for poor children and families in several rural villages throughout Sri Lanka.
+ACT supports a number of projects designed to improve conditions for under-resourced children and families in several rural villages throughout Sri Lanka.
 Each year grants from ACT provide hundreds of children and youth with school supplies, backpacks, shoes, uniforms and scholarships.
+Throughout the covid pandemic and subsequent economic collapse in Sri Lanka, Smyrna Church team members risked their own health to source and provide food and medicine to community members in need.

-Through a partnership with The Foundation of Goodness MCC Centre of Excellence, ACT provides scholarships to deserving students who lack the means to further their education.
-ACT also supports other FOG initiatives, including village redevelopment efforts in the war-ravaged north and backpack distribution.
+Through a partnership with The Foundation of Goodness MCC Centre of Excellence, ACT provided scholarships to deserving students who lacked the means to further their education.
+ACT also supported other FOG initiatives, including village redevelopment efforts in the war-ravaged north and backpack distribution.
 Visit the FOG website,www.unconditionalcompassion.org, to learn more about their great work in Sri Lanka.
+ACT donors also support Hope Child Development Centre, a program providing excellent residential care to 10 young girls.

 HOME REBUILDING FOR TSUNAMI SURVIVORS

-At right, a family lives in a temporary shack after the tsunami leaves them homeless.
-Below, the family in their new permanent home, built for them by Smyrna Church with the support of donors in the United States.
+At right, a family living in a temporary shack after the tsunami left them homeless.
+Below, the family in their new permanent home, built for them in 2005 by Smyrna Church with the support of donors in the United States.
 Click here for more photos and information.

 SMYRNA HIRUSARA CENTER

-Street children around the world are exploited and vulnerable to abuse.
-Since 2011 when a grant from an ACT donor enabled the Smyrna Hirusara Day Care Center to open its doors, Smyrna Church has been working to change the lives of at-risk street children in Galle.
+Street-connected children around the world are exploited and vulnerable to abuse.
+Since 2011 when a grant from an ACT donor enabled the Smyrna Hirusara Day Care Center to open its doors, Smyrna Church has been working to change the lives of children vulnerable to abuse and exploitation on the streets in Galle.
 Before entering the program, the children were malnourished, at risk of abuse, and not attending school.
 Smyrna Church designed a program to care for these children during the day, facilitating their healthy development and education and getting them off the streets as much as possible.
 The children attend 5 days a week, receiving healthy meals, clean clothes, medical attention, hygiene instruction, nurturing, and opportunities for socialization and education.
-The program has been so successful that we are exploring the possibility of expanded weekend and evening hours.
+The program has been very successful, with some children from the first class of attendees going on to finish school, attend training programs and obtain employment.

 Visiting the Center, it is clear that the children at the Smyrna Hirusara Center are happy, healthy, and thriving.

-While the program originally planned to serve 10 street children between the ages of four to ten, word about the program spread and enrollment quickly more than doubled.
+While the program originally planned to serve 10 street-affiliated children between the ages of four to ten, word about the program spread and enrollment quickly more than doubled.